optimuspryne/Auto_ISO/README.md

 WindowsXX.iso ('XX' is your Windows version, i.e. 10 or 11.
 The name is not case sensitive)

 Any ISO you wish to customize should be located in the root of the working directory: C:\WinWork\.
-If you have any custom scripts or files (Your unattend.xml file has to be in C:\WinWork\Files)they should be copied to C:\WinWork\Scripts or C:\WinWork\Files.
-Any driver files you need included in the windows setup should be copied to C:\WinWork\Drivers\Boot.
+If you have any custom scripts or files (Your unattend.xml file has to be in C:\WinWork\Files) they should be copied to C:\WinWork\Scripts or C:\WinWork\Files.
+Any driver files you need included in windows setup should be copied to C:\WinWork\Drivers\Boot.
 If you want to pack in any drivers to the main installation, copy those files to C:\WinWork\Drivers\WinXX ('XX' is the OS version).

-#### Functions Overview
+# Functions Overview

-#### Get-Started
+### Get-Started

 The 'main' function the the script.
 There are 9 major steps: